 - Write in the heat of your anger – Strike while the iron is hot.
 It’s better to compose when you are excited.
 Words will definitely come, howbeit in an angry tone.
 If you delay, you could risk losing the stimulus of your rant.

 - Stay on point – Try to stay on topic while you’re still angry.
-It is doesn’t take much to get off-topic but focus on the target of your frustrations.
+It doesn’t take much to get off-topic but focus on the target of your frustrations.
 In fact, angry debaters almost always forget what they were arguing about, so stay on point.
-By remaining focused on your goal while you write, you should avoid going off-topic.
+By remaining focused on your goal while writing, you should avoid going off-topic.
 Start writing with the end in focus.
-You will write clearly, and by extension, get good reactions from your readers.
+You will write clearly and get good reactions from your readers by extension.

 Most people don’t typically write letters to communicate anymore.
 However, we still write personal letters for specific events.
-Such events can include an interview, making an announcement, or thanking friends and family for their gift after a wedding.
+Such events can include an interview, an announcement, or thanking friends and family for their gifts after a wedding.
 Let’s start, shall we?

-On your blog, there will come times when you may want to address your readers directly.
+There will come times when you may want to address your readers directly on your blog.
 Perhaps you wish to tell someone your thoughts on a significant event, share some good news, or make an important announcement.
 Of all the types of blog posts available, a personal letter is a perfect way to address these and similar communications.

 So what makes up a personal letter post, then?
 Well, it really is pretty simple.
 There really are only 3 essential components needed:

 - A recipient – a person or group that the letter is speaking to.